 Panjaitan, T.H., 2017.
-Hybrid Traditional Dwellings: Sustainable System in the Customary House in Ngada Regency.
+Hybrid Traditional Dwellings: Sustainable Systems in the Customary House in Ngada Regency.
 International Journal of Technology.
 Volume 8(5), pp. 841-850

 |Toga H. Panjaitan||Department of Architecture, Faculty of Engineering, Universitas Indonesia, Kampus UI Depok, Depok 16424, Indonesia|